amirparvez/file-custodian/docs/README.md

 > WARNING: Files can only be successfully decrypted at the same speed they were encrypted.
 Play with this value carefully.

 > WARNING: Paths must never start or end with a slash.

+> NOTE: Sometimes, lag has been noticed in reading files from MEGA.
+Source of this problem is unidentified yet.

 ```js
 // Local